 March on Washington for Freedom and Jobs

-Under the banner of human rights, ecumenical Protestants waged a public assault on segregation.
-In the Journal of American History, I wrote about how how Protestants became champions of human rights abroad and how the global rhetoric inspired the fight against Jim Crow at home: https://academic.oup.com/jah/article/105/2/267/5085737
+Under the banner of human rights, ecumenical Protestants waged a public assault on segregation in the 1940s.
+In the Journal of American History, I write about how Protestants became champions of human rights abroad and how the global rhetoric inspired the fight against Jim Crow at home: https://academic.oup.com/jah/article/105/2/267/5085737

 Three American Protestant representatives at the World Council of Churches meeting in New Delhi, 1961.
 I have written about the Protestant encounter with the world’s diversity here: http://www.mdpi.com/2077-1444/8/2/17/htm